 They can help to keep indie food businesses going during the hardest months

-This year has been an absolute shitter for hospitality.
+The last couple of years have been horrendous for hospitality.
 And just around the corner, are those cold, dark, skint months at the beginning of the year; when usually, Netflix subscriptions soar, no one’s spending money, everyone’s doing Dry January, and everyone’s on a ‘new year, new me’ diet.
-This time, it’s worse than ever – with another full lockdown on the way.
 A few December gift voucher sales could help our restaurants to keep the wolf from the door until Spring.

 They’re inherently low-waste